Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 category: [PyData ecosystem]
 featuredImage:
   src: /posts/python-abi-abi3t/cpython_api_layers_listing.png
   alt: 'Five nested ellipses illustrating the layering of the Python C API.
 The outermost ellipse is gray and labeled "Internal API".
 The next enclosed ellipse is red and is labeled "Private API".
-The next enclosed ellipse is yellow and is labeled "Unstable API".
-The next enclosed ellipse is blue and labeled "Version-specific API".
+The next enclosed ellipse is pink and is labeled "Unstable API".
+The next enclosed ellipse is violet and labeled "Version-specific API".
 The next enclosed ellipse is green and is labeled "Limited API".'
 hero:
   imageSrc: /posts/python-abi-abi3t/cpython_api_layers_hero.png
   imageAlt: 'Five nested ellipses illustrating the layering of the Python C API.
 The outermost ellipse is gray and labeled "Internal API".
 The next enclosed ellipse is red and is labeled "Private API".
-The next enclosed ellipse is yellow and is labeled "Unstable API".
-The next enclosed ellipse is blue and labeled "Version-specific API".
+The next enclosed ellipse is pink and is labeled "Unstable API".
+The next enclosed ellipse is violet and labeled "Version-specific API".
 The next enclosed ellipse is green and is labeled "Limited API".'
 ---

 # What Every Python Developer Should Know About the CPython ABI